Herr Gott, dich loben wir, BWV 16

 Herr Gott, dich loben wir (Lord God, we praise You), BWV 16, is a church cantata for New Year's Day by Johann Sebastian Bach.
 It was first performed on 1 January 1726 in Leipzig, as part of the composer's third cantata cycle.
-Its libretto is by Georg Christian Lehms, opening with the beginning of "Herr Gott, dich loben wir", Luther's German Te Deum.
-The cantata's text was completed with a stanza from Paul Eber's "Helft mir Gotts Güte preisen" for the closing chorale.
+Its libretto is by Georg Christian Lehms, as for three other of Bach's cantatas for the Christmas season that started with Unser Mund sei voll Lachens, BWV 110 on Christmas Day.
+He opened his text with the beginning of "Herr Gott, dich loben wir", Luther's German Te Deum, and continued with expressing thanks for the completed year and prayers for future blessing.
+The cantata is closed with a stanza from Paul Eber's "Helft mir Gotts Güte preisen" for the closing chorale.
+Bach structured the work in six movements and scored it for three vocal soloists (alto, tenor, and bass), a four-part choir, corno da caccia, oboes, strings and basso continuo.
+The work features an unusual aria performed by a soloist with the choir.

 History and words

+Bach composed the cantata in 1726, his third year as Thomaskantor in Leipzig, for New Year's Day, which is also the feast of the circumcision and naming of Jesus.
+He had composed few new church cantatas in his third year in office, but began a sequence of five cantatas for the 1725/26 Christmas season with Unser Mund sei voll Lachens, BWV 110.
+For most of them, he set texts by Georg Christian Lehms that had been published in a collection of Andachten (devotions) for the occasions of the liturgical year in 1711, entitled Gottgefälliges Kirchen-Opffer (Church offering pleasing to God).
+Lehms had written the texts originally for Christoph Graupner, then music director at the Darmstadt court.
+Bach, then working in Weimar, had set two of them in 1713 as solo cantatas.
+It is unclear what motivated him to set more of them in 1725.
+Four of the five cantatas used texts from this collection.

-Bach wrote the cantata in 1726, his third year as Thomaskantor in Leipzig, for New Year's Day, which is also the feast of the circumcision and naming of Jesus.
-The prescribed readings for the feast day were taken from the Epistle to the Galatians, by faith we inherit, and from the Gospel of Luke, the Circumcision and naming of Jesus.
-The cantata text is taken from a 1711 publication by Georg Christian Lehms, it centers on praise and thanksgiving without being related to the readings.
+The prescribed readings for the feast day were taken from the Epistle to the Galatians, "Through faith we are heirs by promise", and from the Gospel of Luke, the Circumcision and naming of Jesus.
+The cantata text by Lehms is focused on praise and thanksgiving without being related to the readings.
 The poet began with four lines from Martin Luther's German Te Deum, "Herr Gott, dich loben wir" (Lord God, we praise you).
-The following pair of recitative and aria deal with thanks for past gifts, while a further pair deal with a prayer for further blessings.
+The following pair of recitative and aria deal with thanks for past gifts, while a further pair deals with a prayer for further blessings.
 The poet did not supply a closing chorale, but Bach chose the final stanza of Paul Eber's "Helft mir Gotts Güte preisen" (Help me to praise God's goodness) (c.
 1580).

 Bach first performed the cantata on 1 January 1726.

-Scoring and structure

-The cantata in six movements is scored for three vocal soloists (alto, tenor, and bass), a four-part choir, corno da caccia, two oboes, oboe da caccia, two violins, viola, violetta (alternative in a later performance) and basso continuo.